-In a CT (Current Transformer) type sensor, the magnetic flux generated by the primary current induces a secondary current, which is then measured as a voltage across a shunt resistor.
+In a CT sensor, the magnetic flux generated by the primary current induces a secondary current, typically measured as a voltage across a shunt resistor.
+This type is widely used for AC measurement.

-MI (Magneto-Impedance) current sensors utilize the magnetic impedance effect of amorphous wires.
-They are characterized by their high accuracy.
+Current Sensors MI sensors utilize the magnetic impedance effect in amorphous wires.
+They are characterized by high sensitivity and accuracy, making them suitable for precision applications.

 | Applications | Features | |